 Slowing cell growth

 Some studies suggest cannabis may be useful in slowing the rapid growth of keratinocytes.
-These are the immature skin cells found in people with psoriasis.
-One study suggests that cannabinoids and their receptors may help control and limit the production of immature skin cells.
+These are the immature skin cells found in people with psoriasis. suggests that cannabinoids and their receptors may help control and limit the production of immature skin cells.
 Researchers add that cannabis may be useful in treating several conditions involving keratinocytes, including psoriasis and wound healing.

 Many people use marijuana to control pain.
 Cannabis may be more effective than opioids in controlling acute and neuropathic pain.
-It may also be useful in reducing chronic pain, according to an article in Current Rheumatology.
+It may also be useful in reducing chronic pain, according to an article in .
 An article published in the Journal of the American Medical Association also suggests that marijuana may be effective in treating pain.